Local KPZ behavior under arbitrary scaling limits: Proofs

 \section{Proofs}

 First, we prove Theorem \ref{kpzprob} and Theorem \ref{oepthm}.
+Throughout, we will assume that the conditions on $\phi$ and the noise variables stated in Section \ref{modelsec} hold.
 Fix a realization of $f_\ve$.
 Then, for any $t\in \zz_{\ge 0}$ and $x\in \zz^d$, define a random walk on $\zz^d$ as follows.
 The walk starts at $x$ at time $t$, and goes backwards in time, until reaching time $0$.
-If the walk is at location $y\in \zz^d$ at time $s\ge 1$, then at time $s-1$ it moves to $y+a$ with probability $\partial_a\phi((f_\ve(s-1,y+a))_{a\in A})$, for $a\in A$, where $\partial_a \phi$ is the derivative of $\phi$ in coordinate $a$.
+If the walk is at location $y\in \zz^d$ at time $s\ge 1$, then at time $s-1$ it moves to $y+a$ with probability $\partial_a\phi((f_\ve(s-1,y+a))_{a\in A})$, for $a\in A$, where $\partial_a \phi$ is the derivative of $\phi$ in coordinate $a$ (which exists, by our assumption that $\phi$ is differentiable everywhere).
 By \cite[Lemma 3.1]{chatterjee21b}, these numbers are nonnegative and sum to $1$ when summed over $a\in A$.
 Therefore, this describes a legitimate random walk on $\zz^d$, moving backwards in time.
-The following result is a special case of \cite[Proposition 3.2]{chatterjee21b}.
+(Incidentally, when $\phi$ corresponds to the polymer model, then the law of the above random walk, conditional on the noise variables, is given by the classical polymer measure.
+Therefore, this random walk generalizes the polymer random walk to a general class of growth models.)